 A sensory way of reconnecting with our wild terroir, learning to trust our intuitive instincts and gut feelings.

-I’ve made my own remedies, flower essences and essential oil blends over the years ever since.
+Crafting herbal remedies, flower essences and essential oil blends ever since.

 I combine my passion for natural plant medicines and foods with a wild sensory approach to getting to know our local plants, trees and flowers.
 This involves using our 5 outer senses as well as our inner senses, gut feelings for example, to seek out and recognise the herbs that call to us.
 Herbs (all plants, trees, etc.,) are our teachers in the wild, waiting for us to reconnect and remember the old ways of living.
 Join me to explore and discover what our local terroir has to offer.